How To Organize Photos & Memorabilia - Organizing Digital Photos, Printed Photos & More!

 June" or "1999: Thanksgiving - Christmas").

 - When you have all the photos of one category together, then consider creating an album or albums.

 IMPORTANT NOTE: Be sure to utilize a storage solution that is safe for photos (i.e. archival-quality, acid-free, etc.).

 Digital pictures don't take up as much physical space as printed ones, but organizing them is important nonetheless.
-You want to be able to find your memories, even if their digital, so here's how to organize photos on your computer!
+You want to be able to find your memories, even if they're digital, so here's how to organize photos on your computer.

 1. Create a routine that works for you.
 I have found that it's much easier to keep my digital pictures organized if I upload them from my camera or my smart phone to my computer after each major event (i.e. vacations) or period of time (i.e. Summer).
 My computer will put them in a folder together by default without me doing anything extra.
 Then I erase the photos from the camera, and now I'm ready for the next event.

 2. Delete unnecessary photos.
 Try to get in the habit of deleting the blurry, accidental and/or bad pictures after you upload them to your computer.
 This will save you from having to do it at a later point (which, let's face it, probably isn't going to happen) as well as disk space.

 3. Come up with a naming convention.
 The fastest way to find single photographs is to name each one with a title that makes sense to you.